Environmental Engineering Masters Programs

 Environmental Engineering Masters Programs and Curriculum

-Graduate programs in environmental engineering range in length from one to four years.
+Environmental engineering program range in length from one to four years.
 Programs typically favor a research and implementation approach, and students can often tailor their coursework based on their area of interest through a choice of elective classes.
-Most environmental engineering graduate programs require a master’s thesis or project.
+Most environmental engineering degrees require a master’s thesis or project.
 Coursework for the program may include:

 - Air quality